Roland JV-1080: Expansion Cards

-The SR-JV80 expansion cards (8MB of PCM-ROM each plus associated preset patches) can be used in the Roland XP-50, XP-60, XP-80, JV-1080 and XV-5080, which can each hold four expansion cards, as well as the JV-2080, which can hold eight expansion cards.
+The SR-JV80 (aka "SR-JV") PCM expansion boards (8MB of PCM-ROM each plus associated preset patches) can be used in the Roland XP-50, XP-60, XP-80, JV-1080 and XV-5080, which can each hold four expansion cards, as well as the JV-2080, which can hold eight expansion cards, in addition to compatibility with a number of additional Roland models.

 The three Experience expansion boards contain a selection of sounds from different expansion boards in a single card.